Al7sayan/Polaris/README.md

 # PolarisV2
 They said to think back, but I think we went a bit too far.

 This is the v1.0.0 codebase.
-A work-in-progress codebase for v1.1.0 can be found on the [https://github.com/PolarisV2/Polaris/tree/dev/](**dev branch**).
+A work-in-progress codebase for v1.1.0 can be found on the [**dev branch**](https://github.com/PolarisV2/Polaris/tree/dev).

 # Building
 Add an __**SDK**__ (software development kit) to your Polaris instance.
 The required files are found in **#polaris-news** within the official Discord server; the cleaner, less messy **#fn-sdk** channel will be available at a later time.